 What Are the Certified Management Accountant Requirements?

-Prospective CMAs must follow requirements set by the IMA.
-Accountants must complete the CMA program through IMA, pass the CMA exam, and complete all CMA requirements.
+Prospective CMAs must follow requirements set by IMA.
+Accountants must complete the CMA program are IMA, pass the CMA exam, and complete CMA requirements.

 Professionals who meet IMA's educational and experience prerequisites may pursue CMA certification.
 Certification candidates must hold active IMA membership.
-All CMA program enrollees get IMA membership.
-Aspiring CMAs also need to pass a two-part exam and follow IMA's code of professional ethics.
+All CMA program enrollees at IMA membership.
+Aspiring CMAs also to pass two-part exam and follow IMA's code of professional ethics.

 People should note that IMA charges CMA program fees.
-Professional members must pay $250 to enroll in the program and $415 for each part of the CMA exam.
+Professional members pay $250 to enroll in program, and $415 for each part the CMA exam.
 Student members pay $188 and $311, respectively.

 Educational CMA Requirements

-Aspiring CMAs should hold either a bachelor's degree from an accredited college or an IMA-approved professional certification.
-An independent agency must evaluate any non-accredited degrees.
+Aspiring CMA should hold either bachelor degree, of accredited college or IMA-approved professional certification.
+An independent agency must evaluate non-accredited degrees.

-CMA candidates with bachelor's degrees should have their schools email official transcripts directly to IMA.
-Those who completed professional certifications may ask their certifying organizations to email official letters to IMA.
+CMA candidates with as bachelor's degrees should have schools email official transcripts directly to IMA.
+Those completed professional certification, ask their certifying organizations to email official letters to IMA.

-Prospective enrollees must verify their education within seven years of taking the CMA exam.
+Prospective enrollees must verify their education within seven years of taking CMA exam.